 What Is Multiple Sclerosis?

-Multiple sclerosis (MS) is an inflammatory disease in which the body’s own immune system attacks the central nervous system, damaging the myelin — the covering, or insulation, of certain nerves in the body.
+Multiple sclerosis (MS) is an inflammatory disease in which your body’s own immune system attacks the central nervous system, damaging the myelin, which is the covering, or insulation, of certain nerves.

-Although the cause of multiple sclerosis is unknown, the disease tends to strike adults 18 to 40 years of age.
-It can affect any part of the central nervous system, including the brain, spinal cord, and the nerves leading to the eyes.
-Multiple sclerosis can cause a wide range of disabilities, from mobility problems to cognitive deficits.
-The disease can exact a heavy emotional toll on those with multiple sclerosis and their loved ones.
+We do not know what causes MS, though we are aware that the disease tends to strike adults 18 to 40 years of age.
+It can affect any part of the central nervous system including the brain, spinal card, and the nerves leading to the eyes.
+It can cause a variety of disabilities, from mobility issues to cognitive deficits.
+Multiple sclerosis can take a heavy toll on those living with the disease and their loved ones.

-Fortunately, multiple sclerosis has become a highly manageable disease over the past two decades.
-Although there is no cure, new therapies are available that can lessen the effects of multiple sclerosis and dramatically improve patients' quality of life.
+Fortunately, MS has become a highly manageable disease over the past 20 years.
+While there is no cure, there are new therapies available that can lessen the effects of MS and improve your quality of life.

-The symptoms of multiple sclerosis may vary between individuals.
-In addition, they may vary in severity and intensity.
-Relapses or the exacerbation of symptoms can last for days or weeks and then resolve.
-Over time, the symptoms of multiple sclerosis can also become chronic and longstanding.
+Multiple sclerosis symptoms and their severity vary among individuals.
+Specific symptoms can last for days or weeks and then resolve.
+Over time, the symptoms of MS can become chronic.

-The initial symptom of multiple sclerosis is often blurred or double vision, loss of color vision, or even blindness in one eye.
-Individuals with multiple sclerosis may experience muscle weakness in their extremities and difficulty with coordination and balance.
-Some might experience numbness or "pins and needles."
-Others may have pain or loss of feeling.
+Usually the first symptoms that appear are blurred or double vision, loss of color vision, or blindness in one eye.
+You may experience muscle weakness in your extremities, difficulty with coordination and balance, or a "pins and needles" Sensation.
+You may have pain or loss of feeling.
 Heat may cause a temporary worsening of many symptoms.

-Multiple sclerosis can cause cognitive impairments such as difficulties with concentration, memory, and judgment.
-Cognitive symptoms generally do not impact intellect and language ability, are typically mild, and do not cause significant disability.
+Over time, MS can cause cognitive impairments such as difficulties with concentration, memory, and judgment.
+The disease generally does not affect your intellect and language ability, and these symptoms are typically mild.

 Fatigue is one of the most common symptoms of multiple sclerosis.
-Fatigue may be a primary symptom or it may be the result of other symptoms, such as weakness or pain.
-Some MS-related fatigue is constant, while some pain comes and goes.
-Fatigue is a highly treatable symptom of multiple sclerosis.
-Keep a diary of your energy level and bring these notes to your doctor to help assess your treatment options.
+It may be a primary symptom or it may be the result of other symptoms, such as weakness or pain.
+Fatigue is highly treatable.
+Keep a diary of your energy level and bring these notes to us so we can to help assess your treatment options.